-Plumeria, also called frangipani, is a tropical plant native to Mexico, Central America and Asia.
+Plumeria (Plumeria spp., USDA zones 10-12), also called frangipani, is a tropical plant native to Mexico, Central America and Asia.
 It grows as a small tree with gracefully angled branches that reach up to 25 feet tall.
 When your plumeria will bloom depends on the age of the tree, the season of the year and the amount of light, water and fertilizer its had.

 Plumeria is hardy down to 33 degrees Fahrenheit.
 Protect the tree with mulch and landscape cloth if temperatures remain below this for several days.
-Plumeria can also be ground indoors under growlights.
+Plumeria can also be grown indoors under grow lights.
 The pot should be large enough to act as a ballast so the plant does not tip over as it grows taller.

 Water generously during dry periods.
 Withhold water during the plant's dormant period, from December through March.
-Plumeria requires fertilizer that is high in phosphorus (the P number on the fertilizer bag).
-Fertilize every two weeks during the growing season and not at all in the dormant season.
+Plumeria requires fertilizer that is high in phosphorus (the P number in the middle of the three numbers on the fertilizer bag).
+Fertilize every two weeks during the growing season, according to soil-test results, and not at all in the dormant season.

-Generally, small plumeria seedlings will not bloom until the tree is three years old, but they may bloom sooner if conditions are right.
-Plumeria will bloom throughout the summer months in the northern hemisphere if given the basic conditions that they need for blossom production.
+Generally, small plumeria plants won't bloom until the tree is three years old, but they may bloom sooner if conditions are right.
+Plumeria will bloom throughout the summer months, starting in early summer and going until fall, in the northern hemisphere if given the basic conditions that they need for blossom production.

 Pruned branches may see a delay in blooming.
 Mature, established trees withstand pruning without a reduction in blossom production.
 The number of flowers your plumeria produces can vary greatly, but you can expect to see more blooms on a compact plant than on a leggy one.
 Plumeria trees will drop leaves and rest in between bloom periods.